misudashi/systems/index.md

 ## Credits

-I want to thank [Morg](https://morg.systems/), who is the person that made me discover Neuron and this idea of sharing my notes.

-- This is possible because of [Neuron](https://neuron.zettel.page/), a powerful tool with a welcoming community.
+-  [Morg](https://morg.systems/) made me discover Neuron through his website.
+- I use [Neuron](https://neuron.zettel.page/) to change my .md files to web pages.
 - To publish my notes, I use [GH Pages](https://pages.github.com/).
 - I use [Obsidian](https://obsidian.md/) to edit them.
-- Some notes I am taking can be highlights from what I've read.
-I do not pretend owning any of the stuff I write here, it is simply a database of my knowledge, so feel free to re-use it.
+- **Some notes I am taking can be highlights from what I've read.
+I do not pretend owning any of the stuff I write here, it is simply a database of my knowledge, so feel free to re-use it.**

-## Quick Disclaimer:

-The Raw [[MOC Notes]]# may be messy, because they are meant to be re-read by myself so I can later turn them into permanent notes.
-They will often be filled with **Highlights**, which are the "interesting parts" I want to save in my memory when I read/listen to something.
-Thus, they can be in other languages such as French.

-If you feel like what I am saying in these is incorrect, feel free to send me an e-mail so I can review what I wrote and potentially reformulate/correct what is said in there.
-(See [[Misudashi]])

-Finally, as I previously said,

-> I do not pretend owning any of the stuff I write here, it is simply a database of my knowledge, so feel free to re-use it.

-### If you would like to support me

-If you like what I write here, and you would like to motivate me, you can donate to [**charities that matter to me**](https://www.google.com/search?q=i+want+to+donate+money+to+help+cervix+cancer+research.&source=lmns&bih=617&biw=414&prmd=niv&sa=X&ved=2ahUKEwic-u3R-ub5AhUPixoKHV-lB44Q_AUoAHoECAAQBA&pccc=1) *(thank you !)*

-*Hope you will enjoy it.*
+### Donating

+I do not accept donations or sponsorships because running this website is free, and I do not own 100% of the content posted here due to Highlights.

 *-[[Misudashi]] - ミスダシ